Ben Arthur (musician)

 Ben Arthur (born May 20, 1973, in Charlottesville, Virginia) is an American singer-songwriter and novelist.
 He has released multiple full-length recordings and novels, and shared stages with several notable acts.

 Arthur is the creator and host of SongWriter, a podcast that turns stories into songs.
 The show has featured David Gilmour of Pink Floyd, Roxane Gay, Steve Earle Joyce Carol Oates, Amanda Shires, George Saunders, Ted Leo, Gary Shteyngart, Michael Ian Black, and Cheryl Strayed.

 Arthur is also a producer and the host of the songwriting video series SongCraft Presents.
 He has written songs for the show with My Brightest Diamond, Turin Brakes, John Wesley Harding (singer), Ben Sollee, and others.
 The PBS pilot of the half-hour television episode of the show was nominated for a regional Emmy.
 In 2015 SongCraft Presents produced a multi-format project in collaboration with the syndicated radio program Acoustic Café that was sponsored by the Ford Motor Company.
 Featured artists included My Brightest Diamond, Lera Lynn, and others.

 His 1997 debut, Curses and Rapture, featured performances from Boyd Tinsley and Tim Reynolds, the fiddler and guitarist respectively for Dave Matthews Band.
-His second album — Gypsyfingers — was covered by several notable media outlets, including Rolling Stone, Marie Claire, Fox News, Performing Songwriter, CMJ, among others.
+His second album — Gypsyfingers — was covered by several notable media outlets, including Rolling Stone, Marie Claire, Fox News, Performing Songwriter, and CMJ, among others.